typcn/bilibili-mac-client/HOW_TO_BUILD.md

 Then open bilibili.xcodeproj to edit or build.

+( If you don't have code signing , please set signing to "None" )

 # About libraries

 If you can't download libraries from git-lfs, please run following commands.